ITSUREN/DSA/NOTES/Linear_Queue.md

     ```

 3. **Dequeue**:
-    - To delete elements on top of the stack.
+    - To delete elements on top of the queue.
     ```c
     int Dequeue(LinearQueue *LQueue) {
         if (isEmpty(LQueue)) {